'70s Living

 Waterbeds

 I never had a waterbed, though I did want one at one point.
 Everybody it seemed had one.
 They too were often adorned with the same type of ornate headboards, and like the decopage posters, the popular style was a carved driftwood soaked with high varnish.
-I had known a few risky individuals who couldn't afford a frame, so they just planted their beds on the floor as-is.
-This was not a good idea as these beds had the potential to magically spring a leak at any time.
+I had known a few risky individuals who couldn't afford a frame, so they just planted their beds on the floor.
+Not a good idea considering waterbeds had the potential to magically spring a leak at any time.

 '70s Electronics

 Big stereos and components were THE thing to have.
-The power and glory of these magnificent sound systems were beyond explanation.
-These component sets were guaranteed to both set your inner music soul on fire and have apartment house managers pounding on your door.
-My own set consisted of a Marantz 1070 amplifier and a BSR McDonald turntable.
+The excellence of those magnificent sound systems was beyond explanation.
+Component sets were guaranteed to both set your inner music soul on fire and have apartment house managers pounding on your door.
+My own set consisted of a Marantz 1070 amplifier, Advent speakers and a BSR McDonald turntable.
 Turntables seemed to have their own sets of problems and I went through a few of them until the late '70s when I settled with a Toshiba that was a champion performer.

 The Future is Here: Home Video Recorders!

-By 1979, the home VCR was a realistic (if not still very expensive) notion.
+By 1977, the home VCR was a realistic (if not still very expensive) notion.
 Next up was the Betamax machine, which was reputed to be more technically advantageous producing a higher quality recording, but I personally never saw a difference.
-JVC developed a new system, "VHS" (Video Home System) which became the home standard.
+JVC developed a new system, "VHS" (Video Home System) which became the home video entertainment standard.